davidwed/ultradefrag/project/doc/SF_files_readme.md

 ## Package contents:
 1. **regular** *(with installer)*
     * full package with GUI, console and boot time components
-    * allows installing the micro edition by changing the installation type
 2. **portable** *(for removable drives, no installer)*
     * full package with GUI and console components